git-ftp/git-ftp/man/git-ftp.1.md

 Git-ftp supports client-side hook scripts during the init and the push action.

 `pre-ftp-push` is called just before the upload to the server starts, but after the changeset of files was generated.
-It is fed with all filenames to sync through standard input.
+It can be bypassed with the --no-verify option.

+The hook is called with four parameters.
+The first is the used scope or the host name if no scope is used.
+The second parameter is the destination URL.
+The third is the local commit id which is going to be uploaded and the fourth is the remote commit id on the server which is going to be updated.

+The standard input is a list of all filenames to sync.
+Each file is preceeded by A or D followed by a space.
+A means that this file is scheduled for upload, D means it's scheduled for deletion.
+All entries are separated by the NUL byte.
 This list is different to git diff, because it has been changed by the rules of the `.git-ftp-include` file and the `.git-ftp-ignore` file.

+Exiting with non-zero status from this script causes Git-ftp to abort and exit with status 9.

-An example is:
+An example script is:

 ```bash
 #!/bin/bash